 Again, I have had three opportunities this season to ask an observer (winemaker or vineyard owner or their assistant) to visually compare the binned sample, after I have taken over part-way through a particular job.
 The first and immediate change I make is to lower the fan pressures.
 Dropping them from the common setting range of 100-140 bar, down to 75-85 bar (top) and 90-100 (bottom) results in a significant increase in the collectible grape juice, something many miss out on.
 With the presence of petioles, the tendency is for the driver to increase this setting to remove them, but more often than not, grape juice is removed just as easily.

 Whilst it is a little more difficult to get the balance between fan pressure and petioles remaining (particularly for Pinot) in the sample, one very good indicator is simply that fact that when harvesting mid-season onward, there should be a considerable amount of juice running out from below the leaf sorting belt, as it drops down and onto the discharge tray.
-This area is well exposed and can be seen clearly by both driver and observer on the ground.
+Whilst this would normally indicate high amplitude settings, this is common with soft fruit skins, but this area is well exposed and can be seen clearly by both driver and observer on the ground.

 Petioles are better handled by an INCREASED speed in the sorting tables.